 Negative Air Pressure

-Sometimes the odor problem is not about what is in the chimney — it is about how air moves through your home.
+Sometimes the odor problem is not about the chimney at all.
+Instead, it comes from how air moves through your home.
 Negative air pressure occurs when the pressure inside your home is lower than outside, causing air (and chimney odors) to be pulled downward through the flue into your living space.

-This is more common in tightly sealed, well-insulated homes and can be worsened by exhaust fans, HVAC systems, or other appliances that depressurize the interior.
+This problem hits tightly sealed, well-insulated homes hardest.
+Exhaust fans, HVAC systems, and other appliances can make it worse.
 If your fireplace smells even after cleaning, negative air pressure may be contributing to the issue.
 A chimney professional can help assess airflow and recommend solutions such as a top-sealing damper.

 A Dirty Firebox

-The firebox — the interior chamber of your fireplace where the fire burns — collects ash, soot, and debris during the burning season.
-If the firebox has not been cleaned out after winter, this accumulated material can emit odors, especially when the firebox warms up on sunny days or when the HVAC system is running.
+The firebox is the chamber where the fire burns.
+It collects ash, soot, and debris during the burning season.
+Leftover material in an uncleaned firebox can emit odors.
+The smell grows on sunny days or when the HVAC system runs.

 Cleaning out ash and soot from the firebox at the end of the season is good practice.
 Pair this with a professional chimney cleaning for a complete freshening of the system.